Maria Baltazzi

+Baltazzi is a member of the Producers and Directors Guilds of America, The Explorers Club, and the Transformational Travel Council.
+Her enthusiasm, knowledge, and passion for human potential inspire others to pursue their dreams and find fulfillment.
+She believes that true success is found in self-discovery and the pursuit of authentic happiness.

 Early career

-Maria began her television career shortly after graduating from San Diego State University, where she received a Bachelor of Science in Marketing with a minor in Broadcast Management.
-Later, she attended the Art Center College of Design in Pasadena, where she and a classmate were the first two women to graduate with an MFA in film.
+Maria began her television career shortly after graduating from San Diego State University with a Bachelor of Science in Marketing and a minor in Broadcast Management.
+She then attended the Art Center College of Design in Pasadena, where she and a classmate became the first two women to earn an MFA in Film.
+Years later, following professional and personal setbacks, Maria pursued studies in happiness and mindfulness, ultimately earning a Ph.D. in Conscious-Centered Living from the University of Sedona.

-Her first job in television was at KCST-TV, an NBC affiliate, in San Diego.
-She worked in the Traffic Department, inputting commercials into the station's daily program log.
-After that, she spent almost five years planning media campaigns for KRON-TV, an NBC affiliate in San Francisco.
-Later, she moved on to Los Angeles and switched her career to production.
-She started out as a TV show researcher and worked her way to being a producer/director.
+Her first job in television was at KCST-TV, an NBC affiliate in San Diego, where she worked in the Traffic Department, inputting commercials into the station's daily program log.
+She then spent nearly five years planning media campaigns for KRON-TV, an NBC affiliate in San Francisco.
+Maria later moved to Los Angeles, transitioning to production.
+She began as a TV show researcher and advanced to the roles of producer and director.

 Personal life

-Maria has been on all seven continents and to forty-eight countries.
-She's climbed Mount Kilimanjaro in November 2008 and trekked to Everest Base Camp in May 2009.
-She is a distance walker and completed the New York City Marathon in November 2009, the Los Angeles Marathon in March 2010 and the Athens Marathon in October 2010.
-Her most recent marathon was the Great Wall Marathon in China in May 2011.
-She does marathons as a fundraiser for Lance Armstrong's Livestrong Cancer Foundation.
+Maria has visited all seven continents twice and explored over seventy countries.
+She scaled Mount Kilimanjaro in November 2008 and October 2015, trekked to Everest Base Camp in May 2009, crossed the 15,000 ft Salkantay Pass to Machu Picchu in 2015, and climbed Mount Olympus in Greece in 2016.
+As an avid distance walker, Maria completed the New York City Marathon in November 2009, the Los Angeles Marathon in March 2010, the Athens Marathon in October 2010, the Great Wall Marathon in China in May 2011, the Solar Eclipse Marathon in Port Douglas, Australia, in November 2012, the Safaricom Marathon in Kenya in June 2013, the Rio Maratona Caixa in Rio de Janeiro in 2014, and the Last Marathon in Antarctica in 2015.
+She participates in marathons to raise funds for Lance Armstrong's Livestrong Foundation and Stand Up to Cancer.